r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 # ❗ Note ❗

 The cause of the issue where after an update achievements were no longer being triggered has been identified.
-The issue is not that anything has changed from Paradox's side and the Patcher still works flawlessly.
-The issue is with updates and save games.
+The issue is not that anything has changed from Paradox's side or that the Patcher needed adjusting to any potential new changes.
+The issue is with game updates and save games where sometimes saves can lose their trait of being elligible for achievements across patches.
 I will be working on a "Fix Save Game" patch option as well to include in the Patcher in the future, to fix this issue.

 ## 📣 Summary